 Overall, it seems as if we're heading for more discussion rather than action.
 We can only assume the FTC is aware that some companies rely on loot boxes, so it's probably wiser to analyse the situation a bit more before making changes that may damage companies.

 Add to that the fact that countries like Belgium, with a significantly smaller judicial system mind you, have already been acting on their concerns.
-Apex Legends has been the last game to remove paid loot boxes from the game, and Belgian Battle Pass owners now get an equal amount of crafting materials.
+Apex Legends has been the last game to remove paid from the game, and Belgian Battle Pass owners now get an equal amount of crafting materials.

 In fact, by the time the FTC hold their workshop, Belgium will have purged the entire loot box system from their country it seems.
 If they haven't done so already that is.